nonseodion/Crypto-Bookshop/README.md

 - To interact with the smart contract from your browser, you need to have a plugin(e.g [Metamask](https://metamask.io/)) installed.
 - Ensure you have a local blockchain instance running on your computer
 - Connect to `localhost:8545` or setup a custom RPC to that port
+- If you want to interact with the deployed contracts on Ropsten, simply connect to the Ropsten network.
+The contracts have already been deployed there.
 - Start interacting with the smartcontract with the client

 #### Tests
 - To run tests run `truffle test` in your command line.
 - Ensure you have a local blockchain instance running before testing